Veg Kolhapuri | Restaurant style Veg Kolhapuri at home

 The best thing about this dish is the special Kolhapuri paste made with fresh ingredients.
 This makes the sabji aromatic and flavorful.
 Next time you have a party at your place or guests, serve this delightful dish and I guarantee you praises.

 To make this dish, a pre-prep of Kolhapuri paste is made with dry coconut, dry red chilies, poppy seeds, and whole spices.
 This masala paste gives the dish its Kolhapuri touch.

 The main ingredients are dried coconut, dry red chilies, coriander seeds, cumin, and poppy seeds.
-There are other whole spices that are added but that depends on household, restaurant, and dhaba.
+There are other whole spices that are added but that depends on the household, restaurant, and dhaba.

 If you do not prefer a spicy dish but want to try the veg kolhapuri recipe, you cant adjust the spice level accordingly.
 Give it a try once and it will surely me family’s new favorite.